MCP Control Plane for Orcho Runs

 pause only when a phase’s declared

 handoffpolicy fires.
-The one declarative pause point isorcho_phase_handoff_decideoverawaiting_phase_handoff. - Smart resume.
+The one declarative pause point isorcho_phase_handoff_decideoverawaiting_phase_handoff. - Generic retry disguised as resume.

 Deep reference